 Tell a meaningful local story.

+Transition with ease and honesty.

+Use an intimate scale that makes you feel at home.

+Focus on healthy lifestyles and community connections.

+ACTIVITY

-PUBLIC ART Public art at Robb Jetty should build a meaningful connection to place, its people and its heritage.
+Public art at Robb Jetty should build a meaningful connection to place, its people and its heritage.
 An opportunity for community learning and cultural exchange, public art that integrates local stories can become a discussion point and connection between locals and with visitors.
 Consideration should be given to different voices in the community.

-Transition with ease and honesty.
-PUBLIC REALM The public realm at Robb Jetty should explore the idea of seamless transitions between character or landscape zones.
+The public realm at Robb Jetty should explore the idea of seamless transitions between character or landscape zones.
 Honest landscaping that integrates the current diversity of vegetation can be balance by more formal places.
 Textured and a bit messy, sometimes raw, sometimes smooth, its a place where human comfort comes first.

-Use an intimate scale that makes you feel at home.
-BUILT FORM Many hands make light work - especially in creating place.
+Many hands make light work - especially in creating place.
 Focus on providing micro -diversity at the ground level with narrow shops, front doors and alcove public space.
 Make walking interesting.
 Physical and psycological comfort are reflected in material detailing, scale, vehicle separation and a sense of enclosure.
-M. Internet of the second seco Focus on healthy lifestyles and community connections.

 Family focussed activities are centred around sheltered outdoor dining, defensible space for children and support infrastructure for beach use.
 Healthy lifestyles focus on walkability and the access to local services in the neighbourhood, owned and operated by local people.
 Activity is primarily focussed on self sustaining daily activity.

-ROBB JETTY
+Emplacement

 The Hilltop/Emplacement Precinct forms the north eastern portion of the site and stretches from the northern boundary of the Masterplan site to Cockburn Coast Drive in the east, Cockburn Road in the west and to the middle Parkland Corridor (between Robb Jetty and the power station) to its south.
-The Hilltop/ Emplacement Precinct is taken from the LSP area of the same name and is made up of precinct 4 (Emplacement) and precinct 2 (Hilltop) as referred to in the DSP.
+The Hilltop/Emplacement Precinct is taken from the LSP area of the same name and is made up of precinct 4 (Emplacement) and precinct 2 (Hilltop) as referred to in the DSP.